-MJ is getting ready to head to kindergarten next month!
-I know he’s ready to go, he is eager and can’t wait, but I don’t know if I am ready to let my baby go.
 Maybe this is out of pure selfishness, but I just know that time has flown way too fast and before I know it, he’s going to be leaving the nest and heading off to college.
 Yes, I will be that blubbering mom that everyone hates every time he starts a new journey.
 Hey, he’s my BABY!

-- Language and Listening: Child can speak in full sentences, listen to instructions and is able to follow them.
+- Language and listening: Child can speak in full sentences, listen to instructions, and is able to follow them.
 Also, responds to authority in a positive manner and can pay attention for short periods of time without interruption.

-- Independence: Child can use the restroom by himself and can voice when they need to ‘go’.
+- Independence: Child can use the restroom by themselves and can voice when they need to ‘go’.
 Also, basic actions such as putting on a coat, shoes, snap buttons, and straw in the juice box on their own are necessary.

 What kindergarten teachers look for

 According to Scholastic, 5 veteran teachers tell all about the skills that they look for in each child when entering kindergarten.
-Each of them have put in 20+ years of work, knowing what it takes to be successful here’s what they had to say:
+Each of them has put in 20+ years of work, knowing what it takes to be successful here’s what they had to say:

 - Enthusiasm Toward Learning